-Step 8 Guy rope and peg out
+Step 9 Guy rope and peg out

 Ensure all guy ropes of the fly and tent are utilised.
-Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent, as indicated in Figure 8.
-Ensure all peg down points are utilised and all guy ropes are attached firmly and remain firm, as indicated in Figure 9.
-If required use remaining steel awning poles to set up rear awning.
+Make a loop (about 30 - 50cm long) with a slider on the end of the rope and peg out as far as possible from the tent, see Figure 8.
+Ensure all peg down points are utilised and all guy ropes are attached firmly and remain firm, see Figure 9.